mgalloy/knowledge/linux.md

-# Notes on using Linux
+# Linux

 Notes from my years and years of using it.

-Note that there's some crossover with my [bash](./bash.md) notes.
+There's some crossover here with my
+[bash](./bash.md) notes.

-## Get distro
+## Get distro info

 Use `uname` and/or `lsb_release`: